'Islamic State' returnees in Kosovo guided back into society | The China Post

 The terrorist hunter

 For comparison: Germany has 82 million inhabitants, from which an estimated 1,050 jihadists left to join IS.
-Germany, England and France continue to oppose efforts to bring back their citizens from formerly IS-held territories in Syria and Iraq.
+Germany, the UK and France continue to oppose efforts to bring back their citizens from formerly IS-held territories in Syria and Iraq.
 There have only been a few occasional exceptions granted for children.

 According to Makolli, Kosovo has experience with legal proceedings against Islamist extremists.
 Since 2014, over 150 IS supporters have been arrested, and more than 80 sentenced.